Skip To Main Content

 Priority Focus

 Understanding the income levels of Stanislaus County residents has been foundational to the work of StanCAREERS.
-The living wage in Stanislaus County for a single adult is $12.12/hour.
-For one adult and one child, the living wage is $26.14/hour.
-For the top 100 in-demand jobs, the median wage is $21.84/hour.
+The living wage in Stanislaus County for a single adult is $23.10/hour.
+For one adult and one child, the living wage is $39.29/hour.

 Why this Matters